qerty2006/qerty2006.github.io/_posts/2025-1-11-PokerMath.markdown

 Players bet after each stage, with the option to check, bet, call, raise, or fold.

-What's important is that you have two cards you know of, 5 cards evryone knows of, and you **dont** know the other players' hole cards.
+What's important is that you have two cards you know of, 5 cards evryone knows of, and you **don't** know the other players' hole cards.
 In games like poker, information is one of the most essential factors when making a descision.

 ## Basic Probability Example